Through a Compressed Lens: Investigating The Impact of Quantization on Factual Knowledge Recall: Models Inference Time

 \section{Models \& Inference Time}

 Table~\ref{tab:used_model} presents details of the all LLMs used in our experiments (\S\ref{subsec:models}), including model sizes, quantization approaches and corresponding URLs from the Hugging Face Hub.
 All models were directly obtained from the Hugging Face repository.
 All experiments were conducted using A100 or H100 GPUs.
-Explanation generation across the entire dataset, including both natural language explanations (NLEs) and counterfactual examples (CFEs), can be completed within 10 hours.
+Neuron-level and layer-level attribution can be completed within 10 hours, while LMHR experiments take 30 hours averagely.